Azure-Samples/azure-spring-boot-samples/appconfiguration/spring-cloud-azure-starter-appconfiguration-config/spring-cloud-azure-starter-appconfiguration-config-entraid-sample/README.md

 1. Refresh page, this will trigger the refresh update.

 1. After a couple seconds refresh again, this time the new value `updatedTestKey` will show.

+1. Go to `localhost:8080/feature-flag/alpha` which will display the status of the feature flag.

+1. Update the feature flag in your App Configuration store.

+    ```azurecli
+    az appconfig feature enable --feature alpha --name <name-of-your-new-store>
+    ```

+1. Refresh page, this will trigger the refresh update.

+1. After a couple seconds refresh again, this time the new value `updatedTestKey` will show.

+1. Go to `localhost:8080/feature-flag/alpha` which will display the status of the feature flag.

+1. Update the feature flag in your App Configuration store.

+    ```azurecli
+    az appconfig feature enable --feature alpha --name <name-of-your-new-store>
+    ```

+1. After a couple seconds refresh the page twice, this time the feature flag status will show as enabled.

 ## Deploy to Azure Spring Apps